When you support CPH, you support artistry, community and lifelong learning in Cleveland.

 Each candidate must present two contrasting memorized audition pieces - one contemporary, one Shakespearean verse — not to exceed a total of four minutes.
 The candidate should be prepared to present additional audition pieces if requested.
 The candidate may also be asked to sing a short unaccompanied song.

-U/RTA auditions allow students to audition for more than 40 different universities and drama training programs at one time for one fee.
-To learn more about the auditions, contact the U/RTA office in New York at 212.221.1130 or visit their website at urta.com.
+URTA auditions allow students to audition for more than 40 different universities and drama training programs at one time for one fee.
+To learn more about the auditions, visit their website at urta.com.

 I am NOT planning to audition through the University/Resident Theatre Association (URTA).
 Can I schedule a Private Audition?

-No. If you are already scheduled to audition through URTA, we are unable to grant you a private audition in advance.
-However, we welcome hearing from you and your interest in our program so that we can be aware of you at URTA’s National Unified Auditions.
+Absolutely!
+We welcome hearing from you so that we can be aware of your interest in our program at URTA’s National Unified Auditions.
 After seeing the URTA National Unified Auditions, we will call back actors the same day for a more extensive session.

 Preliminary URTA auditions are very short - two minutes.
 If I get a callback with CWRU/CPH, will I be permitted to do longer pieces or longer versions of the same pieces?

 Yes.
+The an URTA callback lasts 15 minutes.
 You will be asked to present two contrasting memorized audition pieces - one contemporary, one Shakespearean verse — not to exceed a total of four minutes.
 You should be prepared to present additional audition pieces if requested — both contemporary and classical.
 You may be asked to sing a short unaccompanied song.

 Do you have advice on the type of pieces I should present?

-Ideally the audition process should be helping us get to know you, and who you are as an artist.
+Ideally the audition process should be helping us get to know you, and who you are as an artist!
 Choose material that is active with high stakes for the character, that shows your strengths and passions.
 Finding material that you have a personal connection with is always preferable.
 Avoid pieces that are passive or story telling that lack strong dramatic intention.
-It’s important that we see YOU through the work - what you feel good acting is and what kind of work excites you.
-Always choose material that you really love to do.
+It’s important that we see YOU through the work — what you feel good acting is and what kind of work excites you.
+Always choose material that you really love to do!
+Not something someone told you to do that you are not passionate about.
 Choose two pieces that are contrasting so we can see your range.
 For example, one piece that is serious and the other that is light.
 Or one that shows strength and another that shows vulnerability.
 The contrast need not be dramatic and comic.
+Avoid using a dialect or an accent that is not your own.
+Avoid choosing material from a Monologue book or if you do so, make sure that you are familiar with the play and the context of the text.
 Your unique voice is important to us.

 Am I obliged to take my contemporary piece from a play?
 Can I use material from film or TV?